ioccc-src/winner/next/guidelines.md

 If we are feeling ornery we might choose to compile your program for running on an Arduino or a PDP-11.
-Heck, should we ever find an emulator of 60-bit CDC Cyber CPU, we might just try your entry on that emulator as well :-)
+Heck, should we ever find an emulator of 60-bit CDC Cyber CPU, we might just try your submission on that emulator as well :-)

-If your entry MUST run only in 32-bit mode on an Intel processor, add the following compiler flag:
+If your submission MUST run only in 32-bit mode on an Intel processor, add the following compiler flag:

 ```